 If your property is located outside Australia, special rules apply to the deductibility of your rental property expenses.
-Question 20 in Individual tax return instructions supplement 2012 (NAT 71051) contains further information on foreign source income.
+For more information on foreign source income, see question 20 in Individual tax return instructions supplement 2016.
 If you are unsure of your obligations, contact your recognised tax adviser or us.